860844175/CICTD/README.md

 | ER Recommendation            | Recommend the most appropriate treatment location given initial patient presentation.            | Tertiary ED, Community ED, Urgent Care, Observation Unit, Other |
 | Safe Wait Time Estimation    | Estimate the maximum safe waiting period before patient risk escalates.                         | 0–10 min, 10–30 min, 30–60 min, 60–240 min, >240 min          |
 | Laboratory Test Recommendation | Determine whether each common laboratory test should be ordered.                                 | CBC; BMP; Troponin; D-dimer; Urinalysis, etc                  |

+# Simulation Assumption and Method
+For this study, we adopt a simplified model to assess the feasibility of our triage chatbot in an emergency setting.
+Given the complexity of real-world emergency department operations, our model is designed to capture the essential elements of the triage and treatment process while maintaining clarity and efficiency in simulation.

+First, we assume that the time required for triage is consistent across all patients, regardless of the number of individuals waiting to be assessed.
+While, in reality, triage time may vary depending on patient volume and the severity of each case, our model applies an average triage time that reflects typical emergency department conditions.

+Second, our model features a single queue for the doctor, where patients are seen in the order they arrive after triage.
+While there is technically a separate queue for the triage nurse in real-world settings, we simplify this aspect by assuming all patients experience the same average triage time before entering the doctor’s queue.

+Third, patient wait times for a doctor are determined by two key factors: (1) position in the queue, which is based on arrival order after triage; and (2) doctor availability, as each doctor can only treat one patient at a time, though they may manage multiple cases simultaneously up to a predefined capacity.

+By focusing on these fundamental assumptions, our model provides a structured yet adaptable foundation for evaluating the role of triage automation in emergency care.
+Future iterations may incorporate additional complexities such as dynamic triage wait times, real-time re-prioritization based on patient condition, and variability in triage nurse efficiency.